Photo by Enes royalfound

 Best: May–June and September–October.
 Barcelona’s climate is Mediterranean coast — the sea moderates the summer heat (27–29°C in July is warm but significantly less extreme than inland Madrid or Seville).
 The combination of beach, architecture (Gaudí, the Gothic Quarter, the Eixample), and food culture works year-round, but the outdoor culture (the Barceloneta beach, the rooftop bars, the terrace restaurants) is at its best in mild weather.

-April–June: Barcelona in spring is the finest season — the city’s extraordinary food scene (Tickets, Enigma, Casa Lleopoldo, Cinc Sentits) is accessible without the 2-month booking window required in summer; the Gaudí sites (Sagrada Família, Park Güell) have shorter queues than July–August; the Barceloneta beach is swimmable from May and relatively uncrowded.
+April–June: Spring is Barcelona’s sweet spot — the city’s celebrated food scene (Tickets, Enigma, Casa Lleopoldo, Cinc Sentits) is accessible without the 2-month booking window required in summer; the Gaudí sites (Sagrada Família, Park Güell) have shorter queues than July–August; the Barceloneta beach is swimmable from May and relatively uncrowded.

 July–August: Barcelona in summer is genuinely good (the Mediterranean sea at 24–27°C, the beach culture, the outdoor festivals including Sónar — the most important electronic music festival in Europe) but requires maximum advance booking — the Sagrada Família, Park Güell, and Casa Batlló require booking 3–6 weeks ahead in peak season.

-September: The finest single month in Barcelona — the Mercè festival (Barcelona’s main city festival, the third week of September: free concerts, human towers (castellers), the extraordinary Piromusical fireworks display; the largest urban festival in Spain outside Seville’s Feria) coincides with the finest weather, the post-summer crowd reduction, and the extraordinary autumn light quality.
+September: Arguably Barcelona’s best all-round month — the Mercè festival (Barcelona’s main city festival, the third week of September: free concerts, human towers (castellers), the Piromusical fireworks display over the Barceloneta breakwater; the largest urban festival in Spain outside Seville’s Feria) coincides with warm, dry weather, the post-summer crowd reduction, and soft golden autumn light.

 Madrid